 In the past few years, wedding-worthy pants have become a major part of bridal designers’ collections, even those with a more classic aesthetic such as Carolina Herrera and Lela Rose.
 One of our favorite real wedding looks is Amanda’s to-die-for J’Aton Couture jumpsuit and overskirt.
 The edgy combo was perfect for her farmhouse celebration in Springrange, Australia.

-“Midriff-baring” and “wedding dress” are phrases that don’t seem to belong together in the same sentence, but Madison proves that this hot runway trend looks even more gorgeous IRL.
+“Midriff-baring” and “wedding dress” are phrases that don’t seem to belong together in the same sentence, but Madison proves it can be taken from the runway into real life.
 She selected YolanCris separates with a sheer lacy front panel for her October desert affair in Palm Springs, California.
 Printed bridesmaid dresses designed by For Love & Lemons reinforced the boho-chic theme.

 For another take on the cropped look, mix a top and bottom in different textures for eye-catching contrast, like real bride Sahar.
 She wore a lace blouse and gold foil print skirt when she married her husband Bob at the 1909 Topanga (a unique California wedding venue tucked away into the hills of Topanga Canyon).